sandrasoi/My-Makers-Journey/WeeksSix.md

 - Explain how HTTP requests and responses work at a high level
 - Write integration tests for a web application
 - Implement web routes using a lightweight web framework
-- Follow a debugging process for a web applicatio
+- Follow a debugging process for a web application

 <h3>Monday 9th October</h3>